benginio/Flashcard3/README.md

 ## Lab 4

 ### App Description
-`TODO://` Flashcard like a quiz, with codePath
+`TODO://` Add app description

 ### App Walk-though
-`TODO://`
+`TODO://` Add the URL to your animated app walk-though `gif` in the image tag below.
+Make sure the gif actually renders and animates when viewing this README. (☝️ Remove this paragraph after after adding gif)

 <img src="YOUR_GIF_URL_HERE" width=200><br>

 `TODO://` In the User stories section below, add an `x` between the `-[ ]` like this `- [x]` for any user story you complete. (☝️ Remove this paragraph after after checking off user stories)

 ## Required
-- [x] User should see the app icon
-- [x] User should see a splash screen
-- [x] User should see an flip animation when revealing the answer
+- [x] User sees a transition animation when going from the main screen to the add card screen.
-- [x] User should see a slide animation when going to the next flashcard
+- [x] User sees a reveal animation when the flashcard is tapped and the answer is shown
-- [x] User should see a slide animation when going to the previous flashcard
+- [x] User sees flashcards animating in / out when the 'next' button is tapped
-- [x] Push code to GitHub

 ## Optional
+- [ ] Extra styling is added!
+- [ ] User sees a countdown timer for each question
-- [x] User should see a nicer flaschard with rounded corners, shadows, and animating when showing the first time
+- [ ] User sees a 'card flip' animation when the card is tapped
-- [ ] User should see all views properly layout when using the app on a phone of different sizes
+- [ ] User sees a celebration animation with confetti when they answer a question correctly
-- [ ] Correct answer in multiple choice should be random